Cliff Drive Resiliency Project

 Project Timeline

-- Early 2026: California Coastal Commission certification of LCP amendments
+• Early 2026: Submittal to the California Coastal Commission and certification review

 Current Status (as of July 2025)